lucasmc64/script-linux/README.md

 # Installation script :scroll:

+> :brazil: Caso prefira ler em outra língua, esse README foi escrito também em português.
+Clique [AQUI](/README_pt-br.md) para acessar.

-> This script was made and tested on *Pop! _OS 20.04* and there is no guarantee that it will work on other distros or versions of this one.
+This script was made and tested on *Pop! _OS 20.04* and there is no guarantee that it will work on other distros or versions of this one.

 ## What exactly does the script do? :thinking: